 Open enrollment is the time of year to ensure current elections best meet the needs of you and your family.
-In addition to reviewing your benefits, consider other items such as verifying your beneficiaries or contributing to your retirement savings.
+In addition to reviewing your benefits, consider other items such as verifying your beneficiaries or increasing your contributions to your retirement savings.

 - No employee premium rate changes for the State Health Plan 70/30 and 80/20 medical plans.

 - Employees can complete the Tobacco Cessation counseling requirement before annual enrollment to receive the $60 tobacco wellness credit.
-For more information and instructions, see the links under the State Health Plan heading.
+For more information and instructions, see the links under the State Health Plan heading below.

 State Health Plan